Extract

 BEDFORDSHIRE REGIMENT - The 2nd.
 Battalion landed at Cape Town ion

-with the Australian forces, the regiment held Windmill Hill until
+the Australian forces, the regiment held Windmill Hill until compelled,

 under General Clements during his advance into the Free State, and